RubixDev/pixfetch/.github/PULL_REQUEST_TEMPLATE/distro-logo-addition.md

----
-name: Distro logo addition
-about: Add the logo of a Linux distribution
-title: "[distro addition] "
-labels: enhancement
-assignees: RubixDev

----

 <!-- This template uses "Debian" as an example, replace the contents of every section with your requested distribution accordingly -->

 **Name of distribution**